maximilien-noal/AmpShell/README.md

 ## Requirements

-At least Windows 98 with .NET 2.0.
+At least Windows 98 with .NET 2.0, or XP with .NET 4.0.

 Starting with Windows 7 SP1, .NET 4 is provided with Windows, so you don't have to install it.